 Broken Arm Breakfast Casserole with Cottage Cheese, Bacon, and Feta

 Broken Arm Breakfast Casserole with Cottage Cheese, Bacon, Feta, and Green Onions is delicious and this is even easy enough to make with a broken arm!
-Use Breakfast Recipes to find more recipes like this one.

 I created this recipe for Broken Arm Breakfast Casserole with Cottage Cheese, Bacon, and Feta after I slipped on my icy steps and landed flat on my back with a broken arm.
 Before that I’d been doing well with at sticking to more carb-conscious eating, but I confess the broken arm did trigger a few days of total comfort eating.

 Then I got over it and decided I really DID want to stay track.
 I’ve been even more grateful than usual to have Jake to help with recipes, but there are also times I have to cook for myself if I want to stick to healthy eating.